GrosSacASac/DOM99/documentation/contributing.md

  * ie seems to fill forms after script executes and load (onload ?)
  * http://localhost:8080/examples/limited.html cannot set -4 in globalv
  * make a full stack creation template, (like create react app)
+    * also explain how to scale to a big team
+        * import export templates
+    * webpack
+    * minifier, transpiler, etc
  * better explain the strengths and weaknesses of the library
  * Make performances test
     * edit a huge number of items in a list